gusztavvargadr/aws-vault-chocolatey/README.md

 ### Overview

-> Securely store and access credentials for AWS.
+AWS Vault is a tool to securely store and access AWS credentials in a development environment.

 AWS Vault stores IAM credentials in your operating system's secure keystore and then generates temporary credentials from those to expose to your shell and applications.
-It's designed to be complementary to the aws cli tools, and is aware of your [profiles and configuration in `~/.aws/config`](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html#cli-config-files).
+It's designed to be complementary to the AWS CLI tools, and is aware of your profiles and configuration in `~/.aws/config`.

-> Check out the [announcement blog post](https://99designs.com.au/tech-blog/blog/2015/10/26/aws-vault/) for more details.

 For more information please see [the original repository][AWS Vault].